shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 Footsteps are too loud - workouts are out of the question.
 Cooking will dirty a kitchen this clean.
 Washing clothes in the laundry machines deprecates their value as fast as driving a new car off the lot.

 You'll take your calls from the bathroom floor.
 While you get back pain for sitting on the floor, he'll sit in his luxious comfy arm chair.
-Whil you whisper, his voice projects through the entire room and into your calls.
+While you whisper, his voice projects through the entire room and into your calls.
 He'll never offer to trade - not even for one call, not even when you ask.

 He won't let you go outside alone.
 He doesn't trust you to be safe.
 His thoughts soon become yours.